ygrenier/SwissEphNet.Samples/README.md

 Console application in .Net 4.6.

-Work like the SwissEphNet.Samples.ConsoleNet40 project.
+Works like the SwissEphNet.Samples.ConsoleNet40 project.

+## Project SwissEphNet.Samples.WinForms46

+WinForms application in .Net 4.6.

+Works like the console samples for the files.